 One and One-Half Cups to Two Cups for Children

-All children (both boys and girls) from age four to eight years old should eat one and one half cups of vegetables every day.
-That's one and one half cups of vegetables spread throughout a whole day, not for each meal.
+Boys and girls from age four to eight years old should eat 1 1/2 cups of vegetables every day.
 One serving for a small child may be only three or four tablespoons.

-Girls age nine to thirteen should eat at least two cups of vegetables every day and boys of the same age should eat two and one-half cups every day.
+Girls age nine to thirteen should eat at least two cups of vegetables every day and boys of the same age should eat 2 1/2 cups every day.
 Kids who are active and get more than 30 minutes of exercise every day may need even more vegetables.

 Two and One-Half to Three Cups for Teenagers

-Teenaged girls from age 14 to 18 should eat two and one half cups of vegetables every day.
+Teenaged girls from age 14 to 18 should eat 2 1/2 cups of vegetables every day.
 Teenaged boys should eat three cups of vegetables every day.
 Teens who are active and get more than 30 minutes of exercise every day may need even more vegetables.

 Teens should eat a combination of raw and cooked vegetables.
 Boiled, baked or roasted vegetables are better than fried vegetables, which have extra calories from fat.

 Two and One-Half to Three Cups for Adults

 Most men from the age of 19 to 50 should eat about three cups of vegetables per day.
 Men over the age of 50 may only need about 2 1/2 cups.
 Men who get more than 30 minutes of exercise every day may need more vegetables.

 Women from the age of 19 to 50 need about 2 1/2 cups every day, while women over the age of 50 need about two cups.
 As with men, women who are physically active every day may need more vegetables.

 For most vegetables, one cup is equal to the amount that will fill a one-cup measuring cup.
 One serving of raw leafy greens like spinach and lettuce is two cups.